This post may contain affiliate links. Read my full disclosure policy.

-Zucchini Fritters seasoned with fresh dill and feta cheese are full of flavor and make for delicious vegetarian meal alongside a hearty green salad.
+Zucchini Fritters seasoned with fresh dill and feta cheese are full of flavor and make for a delicious vegetarian meal alongside a hearty green salad.
 Topped with creamy Tzatziki Sauce, they are dreamy!

 After it releases its liquid, place in a strainer and press as much of the water out.
 Blot with paper towels.
 Get them dry.

-Pull the zucchini fritters out of the oven and serve warm.
+Pull the Zucchini Fritters out of the oven and serve warm.
 Leftovers can be stored in the fridge and reheated, uncovered in a toaster oven and surprisingly will get crispy again.
 Every time I make zucchini fritters, I often wish I would have made a double batch.
-They tend to go very quickly.
+They tend to go very quickly!

 Spoon a dollop of tzatziki sauce on top and serve with a salad.
 This can be a light dinner or hearty lunch.

 Or, to serve as a fun appetizer, make much smaller fritters (1 1/2 inch in diameter) and top with tzatziki and a fresh sprig of dill -and pierce a mini fork down through the top, for the perfect appetizer bite.

-- Prep Time: 20 mins
+- Prep Time: 30 mins

 - Cook Time: 20 mins